first-timers/app/README.md

 4) Generate your app's **Webhoook Secret**.
 Go to Settings → GitHub Apps → Select your bot and enter a secret code where it says **Webhook Secret**.
 Save!

-5) You'll need an Access Token from Github.
+5) You'll need an Access Token from GitHub.
 Follow steps 1-9 from this [article](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to generate your token. ⚠️ Make sure to SAVE the token in a document/editor file because it will only be shown to you once.

-6) Generate a **private key** for your App by going to Settings->GitHub Apps-> Select your bot and scroll to _Private Key_ to click on **Generate private key**. ⚠️Copy _ALL_ of its content and make sure to PASTE this in a document/editor file because it will only be shown to you once.
+6) Generate a **private key** for your App by going to Settings->GitHub Apps-> Select your bot and scroll to _Private Key_ to click on **Generate private key**. ⚠️Copy _ALL_ of its contents and make sure to PASTE this in a document/editor file because it will only be shown to you once.

 6) Create a new file named  ".data/private-key.pem".
-Paste the ALL of the _private key_ text including the "Begin RSA..." part into this file.
+Paste ALL of the _private key_ text including the "Begin RSA..." part into this file.

 6) Grab your GitHub App's ID from the settings page.